Open-PiliPili/EmbyStream/README.md

 EmbyStream is a highly customizable, decoupled frontend/backend application for Emby.
 It is written entirely in Rust for ultimate performance and memory safety.

-To learn more about the architecture of a decoupled Emby setup, please refer to our [**Wiki**](https://www.google.com/search?q=https://github.com/Open-PiliPili/EmbyStream/wiki).
+To learn more about the architecture of a decoupled Emby setup, please refer to [**Wiki**](https://www.google.com/search?q=https://github.com/Open-PiliPili/EmbyStream/wiki).

 **Screenshot:**